 - A way to cut your vinyl (such as the amazing Cricut)

 - The free SVG/DXF/PDF cut file/pattern (available in Layne’s free resource library — get the password to it by signing up here)

 Step 1: Reverse the Canvas

 The first thing you will need to in order to create your reverse canvas project is to remove it entirely from the wooden frame it is stapled to.
-Simply just flip the canvas over to the back, and using an X-acto knife slice the canvas just passed the staples.
+Simply just flip the canvas over to the back, and using an X-acto knife slice the canvas just past the staples.

 Once you have cut the canvas on the back on all four sides, remove the canvas from the frame and set it aside.

 Step 2: Stain Your Wood Frame